What are Preppers Prepping For?

 Hurricanes

-When a hurricane comes through, power can go out, stores may be wiped out or just cleared out of inventory, and it can be almost impossible to get the things you need.
-A prepper tries to be prepared for a hurricane before there is one.
+When a hurricane hits, power can go out, stores may be wiped out or just cleared out of inventory, and it can be almost impossible to get the things you need.
+A prepper tries to be prepared for a hurricane before it hits.

 Tornadoes

-Tornadoes may not seem worth prepping for, but if a prepper lives in an area that has tornadoes, they are prepared for one.
-All the things they could need, including food and water for several days will be stored in the basement or other appropriate location in or near the house.
+Tornadoes may not seem worth prepping for, but if a prepper lives in an area with tornadoes, they are prepared for one.
+Everything they could need, including food and water for several days, will be stored in the basement or another appropriate location near the house.
 You never know how long it could take someone to rescue you from the basement after a tornado.

 Earthquakes